lostb1t/replex/README.md

 ## Interleaved rows

-Collections with the same name from different libraries will be merged into one on the home screen.
+Collections hubs with the same name from different libraries will be merged into one on the home screen.
-So an collection named "Trending" in the Movie library will be merged with an collection named "Trending" from a shows library on home.
+So an collection hub named "Trending" in the Movie library will be merged with an collection named "Trending" from a shows library on home.

-Note, this does not work on builtin recommendations.
+Note, this does not work on builtin hubs.
 As i personally dont see then need of mixing those.
 You can recreate the builtin rows with smart collections if you wish to have that functionality, or with PMM ofcourse.

 ## Row style